1967 Newark riots: Response

 The riots elicited a strong response from law enforcement organizations.
 7,917 members of police and National Guard were deployed, leading to 1,465 arrests and 26 deaths.
 In an effort to contain the riots, every evening at 6:00 p.m. the Bridge Street and Jackson Street Bridges, both of which span the Passaic River between Newark and Harrison, were closed until the next morning.

-Further complicating matters was the fact that National Guard, State Police, and local police forces had difficulty coordinating their actions due to the three organizations communicating on three different assigned radio frequency ranges.
+Further complicating matters was that the National Guard, State Police, and local police forces had difficulty coordinating their actions due to the three organizations communicating on three different assigned radio frequency ranges.

 Aftermath and impact

 While the riots are often cited as a major factor in the decline of Newark and its neighboring communities, longer-term racial, economic, and political forces contributed towards generating inner city poverty.
 By the 1960s and 1970s, as industry fled the city, so did the white middle class, leaving behind a poor population.
 During this same time, the population of many suburban communities in northern New Jersey expanded rapidly.

-The riots caused about $10 million in damages ($ million today) and destroyed multiple plots, several of which are still covered in decay as of 2017.
+The riots caused about $10 million in damages ($ million today) and destroyed multiple plots, several of which are still covered in decay as of 2025.

 The ratio of Newark officers respective to their ethnicity has increased as of 2000, when Newark was 52% black, 34% Latino, and 14% white, the Newark Police Department was 37% black, 27% Hispanic and 36% white.
-As of 2016, the force was 35% black, while the Latino portion had increased to 41%.
+As of 2016, the force was 35% black, 24% white, while the Latino portion had increased to 41%.